LONGMAN’S HILL CP SCHOOL CURRICULUM STATEMENT.

 Writing skills are also developed on a daily basis through a daily literacy session.
 Children have opportunities to work in a number of ways including independently, in pairs and in small groups with an adult.

 All children work at different levels in different subjects depending on their strengths.
 They also work at different rates.
 Our staff plan carefully to ensure that this is taken into account so that all children have an opportunity to progress.
-During 15 / 16 our school will be exploring the use of a ‘mastery approach’ to maths in order to raise standards.
+We teach using a mastery approach; in maths we use same day intervention within lessons to ensure all children are supported and challenged.

 Download the school calculation policy here – Calculations Policy reviewed March 2018